dengking/Parallel-computing/docs/Distributed-computing/Theory/Abstraction/Abstraction-in-distributed-computing.md

 > NOTE: 紧随上一段而来

-**Maintainability** has many facets, but in essence it’s about making life better for the engineering and operations teams who need to work with the system.
+**Maintainability** has many facets(面), but in essence it’s about making life better for the engineering and operations teams who need to work with the system.
 Good **abstractions** can help reduce complexity and make the system easier to modify and adapt for new use cases.

 3) `CHAPTER 2 Data Models and Query Languages`:

 > NOTE: level model，参见工程`software-engineering`的`Software-design\Principle\Abstraction`。

-In a complex application there may be more intermediary levels, such as APIs built upon APIs, but the basic idea is still the same: each layer hides the complexity of the layers below it by providing a clean data model.
+In a complex application there may be more intermediary(中间) levels, such as APIs built upon APIs, but the basic idea is still the same: each layer hides the complexity of the layers below it by providing a clean data model.
 These **abstractions** allow different groups of people—for example, the engineers at the database vendor and the application developers using their database—to work together effectively.